Creating Your Own Plugin Repository

 liferay-plugin-repository.xml file yourself.

-Figure 12.12: Populated Software Catalog from liferay.com
+Figure 13.8: This is an example of a populated Software Catalog from liferay.com

 The Software Catalog has several tabs.
 The first tab is labeled Products.
 The default view of the portlet, when populated with software, displays what plugins are available for install or download.
 This can be seen in the version on Liferay’s home page.

 We will use an example site in order to better illustrate how to use the Software Catalog portlet.
 Assume you, as the portal administrator, have created a site called Old Computers.
 This site will be for users to collaborate on setting up and using old computers with obsolete hardware and operating systems.
 Users who participate in the site will eventually get upgraded to a more privileged status and get their own blog page.
-To implement this, you have created a My Summary portlet which displays the user’s name, picture and description from his or her user profile.
+To implement this, you have created a My Summary portlet which displays the user’s name, picture, and description from his or her user profile.
 Because this portlet is generic enough that it could be useful to anyone using Liferay, you have decided to make it available in your own software catalog.

 The first step in adding a plugin to your software repository is to add a license for your product.
 A license communicates to users the terms upon which you are allowing them to download and use your software.
 Click the Licenses tab and then click the Add License button that appears.
 You will then see a form which allows you to enter the title of your license, a URL pointing to the actual license document and check boxes denoting whether the license is open source, active or recommended.